Jcka-Hans/airbnb-clone-project/README.md

 - Facilitates agile ceremonies (daily standups, sprint planning).
 - Removes blockers and fosters team collaboration.
 - Ensures agile practices are followed for continuous improvement.
+## 🎨 UI Component Patterns

+For the AirBnB Clone project, the following UI components will be created to build a consistent and user-friendly interface:

+### Navbar
+- A responsive navigation bar that allows users to easily access different parts of the app such as Home, Search, Listings, and Profile.
+- Includes branding, search input, and user account dropdown.

+### Property Card
+- A reusable card component displaying property details including images, price, location, and ratings.
+- Allows users to quickly browse and select properties.

+### Footer
+- A footer section with important links such as About Us, Contact, Terms of Service, and Social Media icons.
+- Provides site-wide navigation and legal information.

+These components will be designed with reusability and responsiveness in mind to ensure a seamless user experience across devices.